Last modified on January 2021

 A slow development during puberty is mostly normal, but it is always best to consult with a doctor if you have any concerns.
 Young boys with Klinefelter syndrome may require reproductive treatments and therapy to ensure physical development progresses as expected.

 Delayed puberty can be caused due to several reasons.
 The most common reason is a constitutional delay of growth and puberty (CDGP) which is inherited from the parents.
 There is no particular CDGP treatment as eventually, the child will catch up with their peers.
 Chronic diseases like diabetes, bowel disease, malnutrition, and anaemia can also contribute to a delay in puberty.
-Apart from this, hormonal and genetic disorders like Turner syndrome, Klinefelter’s syndrome and hypogonadism can also cause delayed puberty in girls and boys.
+Apart from this, hormonal and genetic disorders like Turner syndrome, Klinefelter’s syndrome and hypogonadism can also cause a delay in puberty in girls and boys.

 The most important step in treating your child for delayed puberty is to get a complete and accurate diagnosis.
 Before any test or scans, the doctor will ask questions regarding the child’s medical history or family’s medical history to understand the context better.